 As a rule, there are two proposal calls per year, one in the spring and one in the autumn.
 For the up-to-date information regarding the calls, please look here: https://www.maxiv.lu.se/user-access/call-for-proposals/

-Apart from “normal” proposals, from autumn 2022 we offer an opportunity to apply for the fast access (FA).
+Apart from “normal” proposals, we offer an opportunity to apply for the fast access (FA).
 The FA proposals are foreseen for testing the sample or approach feasibility; they should help (especially new users) in preparation of the normal proposals for a later call.
 The FA at FlexPES is limited at the moment to maximum 2 shifts (8 hours) of beamtime per proposal.
 For further info on FA, please refer to this page: https://www.maxiv.lu.se/user-access/access-modes/fast-access/

 FlexPES is oversubscribed, so proposals should be compelling and carefully written in order to be chosen by the advisory committee.
 Users are always welcome to send proposal drafts to the beamline staff ahead of the deadline if feedback is desired.
 Also at an earlier stage, we encourage anyone with ideas for new experiments to get in touch with the staff to discuss feasibility of the experiments and possible strategies of the proposal writing.